Spreadsheets are a great tool for arranging activities.

 If you work for a large organization, you will probably have access to workflow management systems.
 In that environment, you won’t need PROSPRA, but it can help you in your personal life.
 It helps you wherever you have personal projects with tasks that must be managed (who doesn’t!).
 I’m going to use website tasks as an example, but you can substitute tasks that apply to you.

-The biggest benefit of spreadsheets for PROSPRA task management is their flexibility.
-Add or delete columns as you need to.
-Add notes and comments wherever it suits.
-Filter tasks you need to highlight or to hide.
+The biggest benefit of spreadsheets for PROSPRA activity planning is their flexibility.
+Because you can add or delete columns as you need to.
+Also, add notes and comments wherever it suits.
+Then filter tasks you need to highlight or to hide.

 Please let me know if you are new to spreadsheets, and I will guide you with easy step-by-step examples.